MikeTV/PositiveTinker/_posts/2019-05-11-post-4pj2hhbkzhtblgtvj4ddf8yr7d4.md

 Each ingredient is easily found on Amazon, and often in natural food, bulk food, or co-op / farm supply stores.
 Make sure you get food grade if you're planning to eat the Spirulina.
 If this is just an experiment or hobby, buy the small sizes of everything rather than optimizing for $/g since the amounts used per liter are so minimal (except for baking soda).

 So how well does it work?
-Great!
+So far so good!
 My 20L of algae have thrived in it over the past year.
-Haven't run any rigorous controlled trials, but in a side-by-side run with 2L of the Five-Ingredient Growth Medium and Zarrouk's Growth Medium the culture's population density appeared to increase at the same rate.
+Haven't run any rigorous controlled trials, but in a side-by-side run with 2L each of the Five-Ingredient Growth Medium and Zarrouk's Growth Medium the culture's population density appeared to increase at the same rate.

 ****